jacob-t9/fake-vs-real-image-detection/README.md

 ## Model

 The project utilises a custom Sequential model constructed using Keras tuner.
 The model first includes a convolutional layer where the number of filters and kernel size are values to be tuned, followed by a pooling layer which is then flattened.
-Then there is two dense layers where the number of neurons and activation functions are to be tuned parameters.
-Finally, the model's learning rate and optimizer type are hyperparameter tuned values.
+Then there are two dense layers where the number of neurons and activation functions are to be tuned parameters.
+Finally, the model's learning rate and optimizer type are hyperparameter-tuned values.
 The goal of the model is to be capable of accurately classifying images as either real or AI-generated.

 ## Hyperparameter Optimisation

 The following hyperparameters are tuned using Keras tuner:

-Number of filters in convolutional layer: Values from 20 and 100 with a step of 20 are tested to determine the optimal number of filters for the convolutional layer.
+Number of filters in the convolutional layer: Values from 20 and 100 with a step of 20 are tested to determine the optimal number of filters for the convolutional layer.

 Kernel size in convolutional layer: An integer between 2 and 4 is tested for the optimal size of the kernel in the convolutional layer.

 Dense layer input neurons: Values from 100 and 1000 with a step of 100 are tested to find the optimal number of neurons in each of the two dense layers.

-Activation functions: The choice of activation functions for each dense layer are between 'ReLU' and 'tanh'.
+Activation functions: The choice of activation functions for each dense layer are 'ReLU' and 'tanh'.

 Learning rate: Three learning rates are tested during the tuning process, values 0.001, 0.0005 and 0.0001.